MartinAbreu/CascadeAssessment/README.md

 ## Problem
 ```
-Display given data in vuex to the user
+Display the given data in vuex store and display it to the user.
 ```

 ## Solution